-15.1 Telephones and Office Equipment.
+- 15.1 Telephones and Office Equipment.
 Scholars must obtain permission from the staff member at the front office to use a school phone.
 Scholars should use the school telephones only for matters of an urgent nature; arrangements for after-school activities should be made elsewhere.
 Scholars are not allowed to have assignments faxed to the office or sent over the office email.
-Scholars are not allowed to print assignments on the office printer.

-15.2 Lost and Found.
+Scholars are not allowed to print assignments on the office printer. - 15.2 Lost and Found.
 There is a lost-and-found receptacle in the office; all items should be turned in to the office.
 The school assumes no responsibility for lost items.
-Any items not claimed before the end of each semester will be donated to a local charity.

-- 15.3 Building Maintenance.
+Any items not claimed before the end of each semester will be donated to a local charity. - 15.3 Building Maintenance.
 Scholars are expected to ensure that their area is free of litter and trash, and are asked to report major spills and messes to the front office.
-Major cleaning is done weekly and after school by those hired to do so.
+Major cleaning is done daily and after school by those hired to do so.
 Scholars are expected to clean up after themselves, especially in the lunch room each day. - 15.4 Lunchtime Behavior.
 Politeness and civility are expected during lunchtime which is reserved for quiet conversations and social interaction. - 15.5 Lunchtime Supervision.
 At least one faculty member, in many cases two faculty members, will be assigned to supervise the lunchroom at all times when scholars are in lunchroom. - 15.6 Food and Gum.
 Food is permitted in the lunchroom and, on occasion, in the classroom for special events.
 Gum is prohibited at all times and in all areas of the school.
-No snacking will be allowed during the school day except in limited circumstances for scholars with medical reasons or otherwise at the discretion of administration.
-Scholars need to bring their own sack lunches.
+No snacking will be allowed during the school day except in limited circumstances for scholars with medical reasons or otherwise at the discretion of administration. - 15.7 Recess.
+All scholars want and need time during the day to engage in self-directed activity, and recess is provided for a breath of fresh air, a moment of solitude, a private conversation, or a game of foursquare, basketball, or kickball.
+All scholars are to remain in the designated recess area; as in the classroom, the supervising teacher or administrator is the authority during recess.
+See section 8, Non-classroom Governance, for more information regarding playground policies. - 15.8 Games During Recess.
+When playing games during recess, scholars are encouraged to include anyone interested in participating.
+Games that are abusive or demean an individual are forbidden. - 15.9 Use of P.E.
+Equipment.
+Scholars are only allowed to use P.E. equipment during supervised P.E. time. - 15.10 Messages to Scholars.
+Only messages of an emergency nature are delivered to scholars during the school day.
+All other messages are delivered after the school day ends.